TheMrityunjayPathak/CovidPandemicAnalysis/README.md

 Hello Everyone,

-I made this Covid-19 Pandemic Dashboard in Power BI with one of my own dataset Covid Cases and Death WorldWide.
+I made this Covid-19 Dashboard in Power BI with one of my own dataset Covid Cases and Death WorldWide.

 ## Problem Statement

-To create a comprehensive and interactive COVID-19 Dashboard that provides meaningful insights and analysis of the pandemic's impact.
+To create an interactive COVID-19 Dashboard that provides meaningful insights and analysis of the pandemic's impact.

 ## Sections in the Report